geru-scotland/ThreadPoolLib/README.md

 * **Performance**: The library utilizes C++ `std::thread` to create and manage threads.
 It optimizes the number of threads created based on the number of cores available, ensuring optimal utilization of hardware resources.

+### Callbacks and Result Handling

+In addition to simply adding and running tasks concurrently, ThreadPoolLib also supports advanced use cases through task callbacks and result handling.
+Here's what you can do:

+- **Task Callbacks**: Add a callback function that will be invoked once a task has completed its execution.
+This can be useful for handling results, logging, or chaining tasks.

+- **Result Handling**: When a task finishes execution, it might return a result.
+With ThreadPoolLib, you can easily handle these results within the callback function, allowing you to use or store the outcome of the task.

 ## Future Enhancements

 This library is under active development and future enhancements include: